-Around 1740 the .45" caliber longrifle appeared and its destinctive feature was a barrel with a slow twist rate of about 1 in 66 inches and length of approximately 48 inches which increased roundball velocity to 2,200 - 2,400 feet per second when maximum charged with black powder.
-The true success of the original .45" caliber longrifle muzzle-loading rifle, rested entirely with the barrel length of 48 inches.
+Around 1740 the .45" caliber longrifle appeared and its destinctive feature was a barrel with a slow twist rate of about 1 in 60 to 1 in 70 inches and length between 40 inches and 48 inches which increased roundball velocity to 2,200 - 2,400 feet per second when maximum charged with black powder.
+The true success of the original .45" caliber longrifle muzzle-loading rifle, rested entirely with the long barrel length of 40-48 inches.

 Muzzleloader caliber selections were based on economics as the United States of America was settled and occupied, such as how many roundball shots do you get with 1 pound of lead, .45" caliber you get 52, another reason for its popularity.

 The settlers of western Virginia, Tennessee, and North Carolina gained a reputation for hardy independence and rifle marksmanship as a way of life, by the 1750s it was common to see frontiersmen with great skill provide tens of thousands of deer hides for the British leather industry.

 (.45" caliber) Forty five caliber bore diameter muzzle-loaded rifles are a very good choice for Antelope, Black Bear, Black-Tailed Deer, Hogs, Javelina, Mule Deer & White-Tailed Deer in the above muzzle-loading rifle configuration.